Salkantay Trek to Machu Picchu 5 Days/ 4 Nights

 Chaullay – Collpapampa – La Playa – Santa Teresa

 Around 06:30 am, after breakfast, we will start our trek and hike for about 6 hours towards Playa Sahuayaco (2200 m.a.s.l.).
-During this period, we observe the local flora and the agriculture fields of the coca, banana, passion fruit and coffee plantations.
-In addition, we will pass the town Collpapampa.
+During this period, we observe the local flora and the agriculture fields of the coca, banana, passion fruit, and coffee plantations.
+In addition, we will pass the town of Collpapampa.

-Continuing our hike, we will pass through the jungle called Forest Brow where we will walk surrounded by fruit-bearing trees, a varied flora and many birds.
+Continuing our hike, we will pass through the jungle called Forest Brow where we will walk surrounded by fruit-bearing trees, a varied flora, and many birds.
 If we are lucky, we will be able to observe the famous Peruvian national bird, the “Cock of the Rocks”.

 We arrive at Playa Sahuayaco around 01:00 pm for lunch.
 We take a short rest under the great trees and then take a bus to the hot springs of Cocalmayo in Santa Teresa, one of the cleanest hot springs in the area of Cusco.
-You will have the opportunity to dip in the hot water for a few times before we will have dinner at 07:00 pm.
+You will have the opportunity to dip in the hot water a few times before we will have dinner at 07:00 pm.
 We will camp aside the hot springs.

 Meals: Breakfast, Lunch, Dinner